quicwg/multipath/draft-ietf-quic-multipath.md

 Some applications may decide to not keep any not-actively used path alive, keep only one additonal path alive, or multiple paths, e.g., for more redunancy.
-As discussed in {{Section 10.1.2 of QUIC-TRANSPORT}}, the keep-alive interval needs to incorperate timeouts in middleboxes on the path.
+As discussed in {{Section 10.1.2 of QUIC-TRANSPORT}}, the keep-alive interval needs to incorporate timeouts in middleboxes on the path.

 If a path was not actively used for a while and no keep alives have been sent, an endpoint can probe it before switching to active use if there are still other paths